 No, you are already deemed eligible for Honors so you may progress into another Honors.

-Exception: students changing into the Honors Specialization in Finance for MOS must also meet the requirements set by the Department of Economics for the 2100-level Economics courses, if taken.
+Exception: students changing into the Honors Specialization in Finance must also meet the requirements set by the Department of Economics for the 2100-level Economics courses, if taken.

-Yes, once a student has been admitted to DAN Management, they should visit our office to meet with an Advisor to have their credits assessed and a checklist completed.
+Yes, all students planning to pursue a degree in DAN Management should visit our office to meet with an Advisor to have their credits assessed and a checklist completed.
 This will help you in your course selections and prevent any repeated credits from occurring.

 Typically, if a student has been granted admission with a transfer credit, we will use an alternative course taken at Western University in the calculation of the average.
 We would not require you to retake that credit.

 A non-BMOS student can only apply to the DAN Management program when they have completed at least 5.0 courses with an overall average of 70%.
 If you do not meet this, you may take courses in the summer and request to enter a Specialization in the Fall.

 We only assess students for the Honors programs during the May Adjudication due to limited enrolment, so to be considered for Honors you must apply on your next Intent to Register and we will check you for Honors in that following May.
 For fourth year graduating students, please speak with one of our Advisors to discuss your options.